erwan-lemonnier/bdl-com/README.md

 # Bazardelux

-Bazardelux.com was a search engine for finer things being sold by private persons accross Sweden and Europe.
+Bazardelux.com was a search engine for luxury second hand goods sold by private persons on peer-to-peer sites accross Sweden and Europe.

 ## Architecture

 Bazardelux was made of 3 components:

 * [A website](https://github.com/erwan-lemonnier/bdl-com) featuring flexible
-  text search and infinite scroll, displaying a selection of finer things being sold by individuals across Europe through platforms such as Tradera, Blocker, eBay or facebook marketplace.
+  text search and infinite scroll, displaying a selection of items being sold sold by individuals across Europe through platforms such as Tradera, Blocker, eBay or facebook marketplace.